 A little further out of Edinburgh is Roslin Glen Country Park and Nature Reserve.
 Even though this is not technically in Edinburgh, I feel that it’s worth mentioning this wonderful place.
 It is stunning to visit in the autumn and a great place for a walk.

 This beautiful glen features pathways within woodlands and wildflower meadows.

 The River North Esk runs through the glen, along with a weir and bridges.

 There are a few interesting historical buildings dotted here and there as well, including gunpowder mills.

 Close by to Roslin Glen is the little village of Roslin.

 Rosslyn Castle is another site to be seen within the glen.
 The heavily fortified castle ruins are now part of a private residence.
-However you are able to have a brief look at them on their dramatic location above the River Esk.
+However, you are able to have a brief look at them in their dramatic location above the River Esk.